precice/precice.github.io/pages/docs/docs-meta/docs-meta-migration-guide.md

 In the majority of cases the first paragraph will naturally lend itself to be the `summary`.

+{% note %}
-{% include note.html content="The summary doesn't support rich content such as variables, italic/bold or links.
+The summary doesn't support rich content such as variables, italic/bold or links.
 Keep it regardless as even the bare ASCII will add structure and our audience is used to reading raw code.
-In case the summary contains a link the sentence should most likely be part of the body and not the summary anyways." %}
+In case the summary contains a link the sentence should most likely be part of the body and not the summary anyways.
+{% endnote %}

 ## 3. Fix known issues